 The core safety problem that all view-based consensus protocols need to solve is the risk of an agreement violation when one primary causes some parties to commit $X$, but some later primary misses this event and causes other parties to commit to $Y \neq X$.

 2. The primary of any view (except the first) tries to recover a previously committed value via a recover protocol that guarantees that if some previous primary caused some party to commit, then the recover protocol will return this value.
 The primary will then adopt this recovered value, instead of using its own input value, as the value it tries to broadcast for committing.
+The recover protocol does this by reading from a read-quorum $R$ of size $n-f$ that will hence intersect any previous write-quorum.

 In this post we decompose Paxos into an outer view-based protocol and two inner protocols: recoverable broadcast and recover max.